uber/cadence/docs/design/graceful-domain-failover/3051-graceful-domain-failover.md

 `cadence --domain cadence-global domain update force -active_cluster XYZ`

+*we can provide a default failover timeout after we do a end-to-end testing.

 ## Prerequisites
 There are conditions before starting a graceful domain failover.
 1. All clusters are available.